What is Extended ISO You See in Camera Specs?

 Downsides of high Extended ISO

 What happens when you take a very dark image in Lightroom or Photoshop and push the exposure up three stops?
 Noise increases significantly, especially in the shadows.
-Same in the camera.
+The same happens in the camera.

 Depending on your camera’s capabilities and the settings you select, the processor will run a noise reduction algorithm in the camera also.